selvinortiz/craft.loath/README.md

 Crafted with hatrad by [Selvin Ortiz][developer] for [Craft CMS][craftcms]

----

-**Loath** is a sample plugin designed to illustrate unit testing in [Craft][craftcms] Its goal is to help you get started with unit testing and write testable code.
+**Loath** is a sample plugin designed to illustrate unit testing in [Craft][craftcms]

+Its goal is to help you get started with unit testing and write testable code.

----
-## Requirements & Dependencies
+## Requirements
 - PHP 5.3.2 _or above_
 - Craft 1.3 Build 2507 _or above_

-## Installation & Setup
+## Setup
 This is a developer targeted plugin so, I would recommend that you...

-1. Download or clone `git clone git@github.com:selvinortiz/craft.loath.git`
+1. Download or clone the repo `git clone git@github.com:selvinortiz/craft.loath.git`
 2. Place inside `craft/plugins` or symlink to `craft/plugins/loath`
-3. Run the test suite, study the code & comments, contribute and give feedback
+3. Run the test suite, study the code & comments, contribute.

 ## Assumed Directory Structure